 The Real Estate Settlement Procedures Act (RESPA) was enacted to help consumers understand the costs of financing a home and be better able to shop for such services.
 RESPA requires that borrowers be provided disclosures at various times in the settlement process, such as the Good Faith Estimate and the HUD-1 Form, and establishes requirements for lenders and servicers with respect to escrow account practices and business relationships between providers of settlement services.

 The Fair Debt Collection Practices Act (FDCPA) was enacted to protect consumers from abuses by collection agencies and other debt collectors who harass and intimidate consumers.
 The Act has very strong protections for consumers, and is particularly well-suited to class action treatment since the offensive actions are often standard practices used against a large number of debtors.

 There are many technical requirements that debt collectors must follow under the FDCPA, including limiting contacts with the debtor, giving the debtor notice that the contact is an effort to collect a debt, that information obtained may be used against the debtor and, most importantly, allowing the debtor to request and obtain verification of the claimed debt and an opportunity to dispute the creditor’s records.
 Very serious sanctions may be imposed on debt collectors who violate the Act.

-M&S also advocates for tenants’ rights.
+Our DC discrimination attorney at M&S also advocates for tenants’ rights.
 We have been lead counsel in a series of cases in the District of Columbia fighting to protect and preserve tenants’ rights of first refusal whenever a residential apartment building is sold.
 Where appropriate, we seek innovative ways to preserve affordable housing.

 M&S Weighs in on Lending Policy.
 Read Mehri & Skalet’s comments to the Consumer Financial Protection Bureau on new mortgage loan disclosure forms.